csinva/csinva.github.io/_notes/ml/comp_vision.md

 - not all key points will match - only match above some threshold
   - ex. criteria: symmetry - only use if a is b's nearest neighbor and b is a's nearest neighbor
-  - ​better: David Lowe trick -  how much better is 1-NN than 2-NN (e.g. threshold on 1-NN / 2-NN)
+  - better: David Lowe trick -  how much better is 1-NN than 2-NN (e.g. threshold on 1-NN / 2-NN)
 - problem: outliers will destroy fit
 - **RANSAC** algorithm (random sample consensus) - vote for best transformation
   - repeat this lots of times, pick the match that had the most inliers